MikeDigitize/JSFundamentals/README.md

 ### ES6 Classes

-ES6 introduced a new paradigm of inheritance through the <code>class</code> keyword.
-This was a controversial inclusion in the spec as the concern was it potentially adds further confusion to the already commonly misconceived prototype model.
-JavaScript classes aren't the same as classes in languages like Java and C#, they're just syntactic sugar around the protoype model and provide a convenient and semantic way in which to implement inheritance.
+ES6 introduced classes and with them an alternative means of implementing inheritance.
+JavaScript classes aren't to be thought of as the same as classes in languages like Java and C#, they're just syntactic sugar around the protoype model and provide a convenient and semantic wrapper API around JavaScript's <code>new <constructor></code> pattern.

 ```javascript
 class Foo {